- INSPECTION -

 Use words that help buyers picture themselves living there.
 Rather than just a list of features, describe the benefits of those features.
-It’s okay to keep it concise and factual.
+It’s okay to stay concise and factual.

-A general rule of thumb is to touch on the main points in the order your pictures appear (starting in the front of the home, moving inside to the living room, kitchen, bedrooms, then to the rear of the home).
+A rule of thumb is to touch on the main points in the order your pictures appear (starting in the front of the home, moving inside to the living room, kitchen, bedrooms, then to the rear of the home).

 Highlight any special features of the home, like hardwood floors, marble countertops, tile showers, insulated windows, solid wood doors, nice views, outdoor areas, etc.